ff6347/prototyping-machines/hardware-prototypes/Boxnet/index.md

 ##### Code

 The box connects to the internet using its built-in Wi-Fi module to request the current time from a time server.
 The Arduino library "Time.h" ensures that the seconds keep strictly in time.
 Also their are two libraries from Adafruit integrated to power the LCD display.
+The LCD background light is set by pulse-width modulation (PWM) mapped from a photo resistor value.

 [Open the source code of this box](hardware_code/Read_boxes/Stove_nina)